-In religious humanist education in early childhood, teachers must more opportunities provide children to play.
+In religious humanist education in early childhood, teachers must provide more opportunities for children to play.
 In this case, the teacher acts as a caregiver, facilitator, and mentor for children.
-Therefore, the teacher must be able to be a role model for children, because their words and actions are always seen and followed by children. example, the teacher gives example of a child to share with others, gives children the opportunity to worship and perform various activities to stimulate children's creativity.
+Therefore, the teacher must be able to be a role model for children, because their words and actions are always seen and followed by children.
+For example, the teacher gives an example of a child to share with others, gives children the opportunity to worship and perform various activities to stimulate children's creativity.